sheagcraig/sheagcraig.github.io/_posts/2016-01-26-configuring-and-reconfiguring-the-default-mail-reader-self-service-through-munki-and-a-tale-of-woe.markdown

 {% gist sheagcraig/4fa2a11b7f1738e11c79 set_apple_mail_default_handler.pkginfo %}
 {% gist sheagcraig/4fa2a11b7f1738e11c79 postinstall %}

-Hopefully this problem will go away _and_ very few users will even need it in the first place.
+Hopefully this problem will go away (UPDATE: It did) _and_ very few users will even need it in the first place.
 However, it was a good opportunity for me to put into place these pieces to serve as an example or template for how to solve future issues, including prompting users, running scripts in the console user's context, and making use of Munki and outset's on demand features.